DavidKHahn/Ruby_on_Rails_React/README.md

 Adding the JavaScript pack to your application’s header makes all your JavaScript code available and executes the code in your Index.jsx file on the page whenever you run the app.
 Along with the JavaScript pack, you also added a meta viewport tag to control the dimensions and scaling of pages on your application.

+Start by creating a Recipe model by using the generate model subcommand provided by Rails and by specifying the name of the model along with its columns and data types.
+Run the following command in your Terminal window to create a Recipe model:

+    rails generate model Recipe name:string ingredients:text instruction:text image:string

+The preceding command instructs Rails to create a Recipe model together with a name column of type string, an ingredients and instruction column of type text, and an image column of type string.
+This tutorial has named the model Recipe, because by convention models in Rails use a singular name while their corresponding database tables use a plural name.

+Running the generate model command creates two files:

+A `recipe.rb` file that holds all the model related logic.
+A `20190407161357_create_recipes.rb` file (the number at the beginning of the file may differ depending on the date when you run the command).
+This is a migration file that contains the instruction for creating the database structure.